Hilda Solis

 Hilda Lucia Solis (/soʊˈliːs/; born October 20, 1957) is an American politician and a member of the Los Angeles County Board of Supervisors for the 1st district.
 Solis previously served as the 25th United States Secretary of Labor from 2009 to 2013, as part of the administration of President Barack Obama.
 She is a member of the Democratic Party and served in the United States House of Representatives from 2001 to 2009, representing the 31st and 32nd congressional districts of California that include East Los Angeles and the San Gabriel Valley.

-Solis was raised in La Puente, California, by immigrant parents from Nicaragua and Mexico.
+Solis was raised in La Puente, California, by immigrant farmers from Nicaragua and Mexico.
 She earned degrees from the California State Polytechnic University, Pomona and the University of Southern California and worked for two federal agencies in Washington, D.C.
 Returning to her native state, she was elected to the Rio Hondo Community College Board of Trustees in 1985, the California State Assembly in 1992, and the California State Senate in 1994.
 She was the first Hispanic woman to serve in the State Senate, and was reelected there in 1998.
 Solis sought to pass environmental justice legislation.
 She was the first female recipient of the John F. Kennedy Profile in Courage Award in 2000.

 Solis defeated a long-time Democratic incumbent as part of getting elected to the U.S. House of Representatives in 2000, where she focused mainly on labor causes and environmental work.
 She was reelected easily to four subsequent terms.
-In December 2008, President-elect Barack Obama announced his intention to nominate Solis as the next secretary of labor.
+In December 2008, President-elect Barack Obama announced his intention to nominate Solis as the next Secretary of Labor.
 She took office after being confirmed by the United States Senate in February 2009, becoming the first Latina to lead one of the United States federal executive departments.
 There she focused on workplace safety issues and on strengthening compliance with wage and hour laws.
 In January 2013, Solis stepped down from her post as Labor Secretary.

 Returning to the area of her upbringing, in April 2014, Solis formally announced a campaign for a seat on the non-partisan Los Angeles County Board of Supervisors.
 Solis won the seat outright in a June 3 election and was sworn in on December 1.
 As Supervisor, Solis successfully lobbied the state to allocate funds for the Exide battery plant cleanup.
 One of her areas of responsibility was Downtown Los Angeles, where her main priority was dealing with gentrification and the lack of affordable housing.
 She was unopposed for re-election as Supervisor, which took place in June 2018.
 She served one-year terms as county chair from 2015 to 2016 and again from 2020 to 2021.